8 Maine Coon Behavior Problems You Can STOP!

 Maine Coon Behavior Problems

-Maine Coons are large, long-haired cats.
-This striking breed is known for its impressive size, bushy tail, and adorable, tufted ears.
+Maine Coons are large, long-haired cats known for their impressive size, bushy tail, and adorable, tufted ears.

-Weighing in at 8 – 25 pounds, these fluffy giants are friendly, social, and intelligent, with dog-like personalities.
-They are also precise hunters and love playing with their owners!
+Weighing 12 – 22 pounds, these fluffy giants are friendly, social, and intelligent, with dog-like personalities.
+They’re also hunters and love playing with their owners!

 Biting

-To explain this concern, Maine Coon cats who are afraid, stressed, or sick may be prone to biting.
-Some Maine Coons may also display play aggression, leading to biting during playtime.
+Maine Coon cats who are afraid, stressed, or sick may be prone to biting.
+Some may also display play aggression, leading to biting during playtime.

 Hissing

-Maine Coons normally hiss to signal that they feel scared or threatened.
-However, constant hissing is a behavior issue that needs to be managed.
+Maine Coons normally hiss to signal they feel scared or threatened.
+However, constant hissing is a behavioral issue that needs to be managed.

-If a Maine Coon is extra sensitive and cannot seem to stop hissing, it may not have been socialized properly whilst it was a kitten.
+If they are extra sensitive and will not stop hissing, the cat might not have been socialized properly whilst it was a kitten.

 Spraying